This healthy tuna salad recipe makes a wonderful lunch salad without any added chemicals or preservatives found in store-bought tuna salad.

 A while back, a reader emailed me and asked if I could redo a recipe for her.
 She had eaten a tuna wrap that she really enjoyed, but then read the ingredients and realized it was not clean.
 So she emailed and asked if I could “clean it up” for her.

-Not being one to turn down a cooking challenge, I went to the web page she gave me that listed all the ingredients of the sandwich she liked so much.
+Not being one to turn down a cooking challenge, I went to the web page she gave me (no loner available) that listed all the ingredients of the sandwich she liked so much.
 To say it isn’t clean is an understatement.
 But I wasn’t going to give up easily.
 So I went to the store, bought some tuna, and got to work making healthy tuna salad.

 This tuna salad is tasty, mild, and enjoyable in several different ways.
 But my favorite is to use it in a healthy tuna salad sandwich.
 You can try putting this into a wrap or just eating it by itself as well.
 It’s a mild and delightful salad that will also keep you pretty full and satisfied until dinner.